Financial-Times/o-in-page-nav/README.md

 This component does two things:

-* Make a navigation element 'stick' to the screen when the window scroll position reaches the top of the 'sticky' nav
+* Make a navigation element 'stick' to the screen as the page scrolls
-* As the scrolling continues, adds an active class to the nav item that is on the screen
+* As the page moves, adds an active class to the nav item that is on the screen

 This component has no styling.
 You should style it in keeping with your product.